 - Pupillage applications: drafting and review

 - Interview preparation, including spotting and debating current affairs and relevant legal topics

 - Deciding between pupillage offers

 As well as bespoke advice and assistance, our careers team are able to organise a wide-range of events and presentations thanks to our excellent links with chambers across the country.

 Typical events include:

-The University runs a varied pro bono programme at all of our centres, which allow our students to gain experience in dealing with real cases while helping the local community.
+The University runs a varied pro bono programme at all of our campuses, which allows our students to gain experience in dealing with real cases while helping the local community.
 You’ll get valuable first-hand experience of client relationships, legal research and drafting, whilst helping those who may not otherwise have access to legal support and advice.

-Current projects include: Legal Advice Centre, Own It (Streetlaw), Royal Courts of Justice Personal Support Unit, Family Law Advice Clinic, Social Welfare Legal Advice and Environmental Law Foundation, Communities Empowerment Network and County Court Runner Scheme.
+Current projects include: Legal Advice Centre, Streetlaw, Royal Courts of Justice Personal Support Unit, Family Law Advice Clinic, Environmental Law Foundation, Communities Empowerment Network and County Court Runner Scheme.
 These projects are separate from those undertaken on the BPTC LLM.